FrontMatter/web-documentation-nextjs/content/docs/settings/available-settings.md

 ### frontMatter.dashboard.mediaSnippet

 This setting is deprecated in version 7.3.0 and and will be removed in the next major version.
-Please define your media snippet in the `frontMatter.content.snippet` setting.
+Please define your media snippet in the `frontMatter.content.snippets` setting.

 ## Removed settings